Compare and Save With Loans Canada

 Loans and Your Credit Score

 If you have a low credit score prior to applying, don’t give up.
-As we said, there are many lenders in every Canadian city that will not take your credit score into consideration before approving your application.
+As we said, there are many lenders in Ottawa and beyond that will not take your credit score into consideration before approving your application.
 What they’re really going to be checking are your finances.
 So, if you have a record of debt issues and financial irresponsibility, your chances of getting a loan are certainly going to drop.
 However, if a lender can determine that you’re stable and responsible enough to afford their payment schedule, the likelihood of you getting approval will rise.

 However, an extremely important thing to know about a loan is that once you have been approved, your credit score is going to change in various ways.
 For instance: